BioSystemsUM/DeepMol/docs/deepmol_docs/loaders.md

 A SmilesDataset can be initialized with SMILES strings or RDKit molecules (through the from_mols class method).
 It accepts the following arguments:
 - smiles: list of SMILES strings (mandatory)
 - mols: list of RDKit molecules (optional)
-- ids: list of molecules' ids (optional)
+- ids: list of molecules' identifiers (optional, if not provided, an arbitrary, unique identifier will be assigned to each molecule)
 - X: numpy array with the features (optional)
 - feature_names: numpy array of feature names (optional)
 - y: numpy array with the labels (optional)
 - label_names: numpy array of label names (optional)
-- mode: mode of the dataset, it can be 'classification', 'regression' and 'multitask'. 'auto' will try to automatically infer the mode. (optional)
+- mode: mode of the dataset, it can be 'classification', 'regression', and list of tasks for multitask ML, e.g. ['classification', 'classification'] when the two labels are for classification. 'auto' will try to automatically infer the mode. (optional)

 In the case of using the from_mols class method, the smiles argument is not used and the mols argument is mandatory.